Tuesday, July 31, 2018

 Birdsville

-We arrived in Birdsville two days earlier than we had planned.
-This was brought about because the Cordillo Downs and Arrabury roads heading north from Innamincka were still closed from last weeks rain.
+We arrived in Birdsville two days earlier than planned because the Cordillo Downs and Arrabury roads, heading north from Innamincka, remained closed due to last week's rain.

 These road closures forced us north towards Windorah via the bitumen.
-We then joined the Birdsville Development Road 118 west of Windorah where the single lane bitumen ended.
-The remaining 261 km of dirt into Birdsville was not affected by the previous week's rain.
+We then joined the Birdsville Development Road 118 west of Windorah, where the single-lane bitumen ended.
+The remaining 261 km of dirt into Birdsville was unaffected by the previous week's rain.

 Our hot water heater stopped working four days ago.
-In the meantime, we have been boiling water on the stove and washing by having a sponge bath in the shower cubicle.
+Meanwhile, we have been boiling water on the stove and washing with a sponge bath in the shower cubicle.

-I used a pin that I inserted into the small hole where the gas enters the flue, but this didn't clear the blockage.
-As a last resort, I had a needle attachment in my bag of tricks that are used to blow up footballs/basketballs.
-This fitted neatly into my compressor hose and I was able to clear what must have been dust stuck in the gas line.
-End result happy wife is a happy life.
+I used a pin inserted into the small hole where the gas enters the flue, but this didn't clear the blockage.
+As a last resort, I used a needle attachment from my kit—designed to blow up footballs and basketballs—that fit neatly into my compressor hose.
+I managed to clear what must have been dust lodged in the gas line.
+End result: happy wife, happy life.

-So our days here have been spent reading, relaxing, walking into town each day and watching the new arrivals enter from the south.
+So our days here have been spent reading, relaxing, walking into town each day, and watching the new arrivals come in from the south.